rackerlabs/support-how-to/content/cloud-orchestration/add-another-wordpress-site-to-an-existing-cloud-orchestration-stack.md

 to add a WordPress site.

 4. From the list of servers, click the name of the backend server to view its details page.

-   On the backend server's detail page, you will find the PublicNet IP address in the Networks section.

-  **Note:** If "backend" does not appear on your server list, find the details for "database", which acts as your backend server.
+Find the PublicNet IP address on the backend server's detail page in the Networks section.
+If "backend" does not appear on your server list, look for "database" in the server list, because the database server acts as your backend server.

 5. Use the public IP address from the server details page and the private key, which was provided when the stack was created, to connect to the backend server